index

 Acceleration Mechanism

-The cycle acceleration is a mathematical necessity from civilizational renormalization group flow.
+The cycle acceleration follows naturally from organizational dynamics.
 Each innovation cycle operates at a higher effective organizational level with increased baseline complexity.

 Current Crisis Characteristics

-The computing-to-AI transition exhibits characteristic crisis signatures indicating an approach to organizational bankruptcy.
-These are measurable manifestations of overhead exceeding productive capacity.
+The computing-to-AI transition exhibits characteristic crisis signatures indicating an approach to organizational saturation.
+These are measurable manifestations of overhead approaching productive capacity limits.

 Roverload=data generation rateprocessing capacity1021 bits/year109 bits/year/person×8×109 people100R_{\text{overload}} = \frac{\text{data generation rate}}{\text{processing capacity}} \approx \frac{10^{21} \text{ bits/year}}{10^9 \text{ bits/year/person} \times 8 \times 10^9 \text{ people}} \sim 100